MayurVijayPatil/EV-Charge-Forecast/README.md

 1. Navigate to the **Data Upload** page.
 2. Click the **Delete** button to clear the pre-loaded data.
 3. Upload your new CSV file to generate fresh forecasts based on your custom data.

+> **Note:** After uploading, the ML model will train on your dataset.
+This process takes **10-30 seconds** depending on file size.
+The system trains multiple regression models (Linear, Polynomial Degree 2, Polynomial Degree 3) and selects the best one based on R² score.

+### Generating Forecasts
+1. Go to the **Forecasts** page.
+2. Select region, EV type, and year range.
+3. Click **"Run Simulation"**.
+4. Wait for the model to process (progress indicator will show).
+5. Results will display predicted EV counts, demand (kWh), and model accuracy.

+> **Processing Time:** Forecast generation involves real-time ML computation and may take **15-30 seconds**.
+On the free-tier live demo, please avoid clicking the button multiple times.

 ## 📂 Project Structure